-3.6.1 DISCRIMINATION VALUE (DISC0 TO DISC9)
+3.6.1 DISCRIMINATION VALUE (DISC0 TO DISC11)

+Bits 14 and 15 should be set to zero.
 The discrimination value can be programmed with any value to serve as a post decryption check on the decoder end.
-In a typical system, this will be programmed with the 10 least significant bits of the serial number or a constant value, which will also be stored by the receiver system after a transmitter has been learned.
-The discrimination bits are part of the information that is to form the encrypted portion of the transmission.
+In a typical system, this will be programmed with the 12 least significant bits of the serial number or a constant value, which will also be stored by the receiver system after a transmitter has been learned.
+The discrimination bits are part of the information that form the encrypted portion of the transmission.
 After the receiver has decrypted a transmission, the discrimination bits can be checked against the stored value to verify that the decryption process was valid.